 Superseded - COVID-19 Testing for Quarantine Facility Workers Direction (No. 2)

 This direction has been superseded on 11 January 2021.
-See the current Requirements for Quarantine Facility Workers Direction (No. 5).
+See the current Requirements for Workers at Government Nominated Accommodation Direction (No. 2).

 Direction from Chief Health Officer in accordance with emergency powers arising from the declared public health emergency